usedtolove/grails-study/README.md

-## contains some demo projects for studying grails web framework.
+#### contains some demo projects for studying grails3 web framework.